 1.) it is a regular part of instructional activities and directly related to teaching content and

 Section 110 does not address copying or distributing work.

 Linking to an image, video, or public website is not copying.
 While you should still cite and give attribution to the owner of the website, it is not usually required to request permission to link to a publicly available website.

 The “Technology, Education, and Copyright Harmonization Act,” or “TEACH Act,” added to copyright law as Section 110(2) in 2002, outlines how educators may use copyrighted works in their online classes.
-It includes a sizeable list of conditions that must all be satisfied in order to adhere to the law, which have been compiled into a checklist by the USF Libraries.
+It includes a sizeable list of conditions that must all be satisfied in order to adhere to the law.